 - Kiyomizu, Gion, Arashiyama, Kyoto Train Station – many dessert shops have locations in the touristy areas of Kyoto.
 These dessert chains include Tsujiri Tea House, Maccha House, Nana’s Green Tea, Itoh Kyuemon, and Nakamura Tokichi.

-- Toraya Karyo – Kyoto Ichijo (10am-5:30pm; closed Mondays) – a classy dessert restaurant with views of the beautiful garden.
-They serve many desserts, and I tried the matcha shaved ice with Azuki bean paste.
+- Toraya Karyo – Kyoto Ichijo (10am-5:30pm; closed Mondays) – a classy Japanese tea room near Kyoto Imperial Palace.
+It serves many desserts, and I tried the matcha shaved ice with Azuki bean paste.

 2. Warabi Mochi